-At the Systems Biology Lab we build and analyse dynamical mathematical models of biological processes, pathways and networks, and we apply these models in medicine and biotechnology including heart disease, cancer, nanomedicine, and synthetic biology.
+We develop biophysically-based mathematical models of biological processes, pathways and networks, and we apply these models to problems in medicine and biotechnology including heart disease, cancer, nanomedicine and synthetic biology.

 We are based in the School of Mathematics and Statistics and in the Department of Biomedical Engineering at the University of Melbourne.